-We have been blogging since 2013, documenting the adventures of Wondon the Traveling Bunny.
+We have been blogging since 2013, documenting the adventures of Wondon the Traveling Bunny and raving about the parks.
 That same year we began photographing Echo the Raven with the NPS “unigrid” pamphlets at each site we visited.
 We chose ravens because they are the one wildlife species that shows up across many National Parks regardless of the ecosystem.
 We have seen these intelligent scavengers at Denali in Alaska, Death Valley in California, Smoky Mountains in Tennessee, and everywhere in between.
-We have long considered ravens (and related Corvids) to be unofficial NPS ambassadors.
+We have long considered ravens (and related Corvids) to be unofficial park ambassadors.

-We will kick off our new blog by writing about one NPS site from each state.
-We also plan to start posting videos to our YouTube series “A Park In A Minute.”
-Click the Follow button to receive updates by email.
+We kicked off our blog by writing about our favorite NPS site in all 50 states.
+Click the Follow button above to receive updates by email.

 …In the meantime, check out some real ravens in parks from Arizona to Maine to Alaska.